ISISNeutronMuon/MDANSE/Doc/pages/H_conv.rst

 smallest shell in a cubic system).
 For these, the number of vectors can be increased without increasing the total calculation time, resulting in the relative vector weights converging to equal values.
-However, for wider shells including vectors with different values of :math:`|Q|`, the weights will also scale the contributions of vectors to the results based on the difference between the nominal value of :math:`|Q|` for the shell and actual values of :math:`|Q|` for specific vectors.
+However, for wider shells including vectors with different values of :math:`q`, the weights will also scale the contributions of vectors to the results based on the difference between the nominal value of :math:`q` for the shell and actual values of :math:`q` for specific vectors.

 For large vector shells which contain many unique vectors, increasing the number of vectors used for sampling will add new lattice vectors to the